ProFormA/taskxml/whitepaper-grades.md

 #### test-ref and combine-ref - elements of the grades-base-ref-child-type

 The above \<combine-ref\> and \<test.ref\> elements both are derived from the following grades-base-ref-child-type.
-The respective section of the XMLschema is here:
+The respective section of the XML schema is here:

     <xs:complexType name="grades-base-ref-child-type">
         <xs:sequence>